ssbanerje/dotfiles/README.md

 `Note:` You would also need to change the `.gitconfig` file.
 So that you do not end up commiting as me.

 ###Update
 To update to the latest version, simply update the git repository and submodules.
 Then run `make` and `make install`.
+To update all VIM plugins, run `:PlugUpdate`